Do Lutherans Celebrate Lent? Learn the Truth

 Lutheran Views on Fasting and Abstinence for Lent

-One of the most familiar aspects of Lent is the practice of fasting and abstinence from certain foods and personal pleasures during the 40-day Lenten period.
-For many Christians, especially Catholics, such acts are not only compulsory, but the manner in which they are to be performed are also carefully spelled out [7]:
+One of Lent’s most familiar aspects is fasting and abstinence from certain foods and personal pleasures during the 40-day Lenten period.
+For many Christians, especially Catholics, such acts are not only compulsory but how people should practice them is carefully explained [7]:

-• When fasting on Ash Wednesday and Good Friday, only one full meal is allowed, and it must be meatless
+• Only one full meal is allowed when fasting on Ash Wednesday and Good Friday, and it must be meatless.

-• No meat from animals, including chickens, cows, sheep, and pigs, may be consumed on any Friday during Lent
+• No animal meat, including chickens, cows, sheep, and pigs, may be consumed on any Friday during Lent.

-• Catholics are also expected to give up something for the duration of Lent (including Sundays), but this particular type of abstinence is not strictly governed by the Church but rather by one’s conscience
+• The Catholic Church encourages its members to give up something for the duration of Lent (including Sundays).
+Still, this type of abstinence is not strictly governed by the Church but rather by one’s conscience.

 The Lutheran view toward fasting and abstinence during Lent is that these practices are not in and of themselves objectionable.

-In fact, Luther believed that fasting was a worthwhile exercise in self-control, preservation of precious food resources, and even an impetus for charitable giving to those in need.
+Luther believed fasting was a worthwhile exercise in self-control, preservation of precious food resources, and even an impetus for charitable giving to those in need.

-Luther also believed that Lent served as an invaluable reminder to congregants of Jesus’ inconceivable sacrifices.
+Luther also believed that Lent was an invaluable reminder to congregants of Jesus’ inconceivable sacrifices.
 (Also see Do Lutherans Pray for the Dead?)

 Lutheran views on fasting and abstinence during Lent as Church-imposed practices can be summed up as follows [8]:

-• As stated in Lutheranism’s Augsburg Confession, fasting in a particular manner and at particular times as prescribed by the church “do not make us righteous before God… therefore it is not a sin to omit them.”
+• As stated in Lutheranism’s Augsburg Confession, fasting in a particular manner and at specific times that the church prescribes “do not make us righteous before God… therefore it is not a sin to omit them.”

 Conclusion